yunmingzhang17/yunmingzhang17.github.io/language.md

 ## Edgesets
-Edgesets are have connectivity information.
+Edgesets have connectivity information.
 In particular, edge set definitions specify the type of elements from which each edge's endpoints come.
-The following declares a set of spring elements that each connect two points from the `edges` set:
+The following declares a set of `Edge` element that each connect two `Person` type points from the `edges` edgeset:

 ```
-const edges : edgeset{Follow}(Person,Person);
+const edges : edgeset{Edge}(Person,Person);
 ```

 There is no explicit graph type in GraphIt; rather, graphs are formed implicitly